-There are so many fantastic benefits to working from home but what happens when you’ve decided that enough is enough?
+There are so many fantastic benefits to working from home, but what happens when you’ve decided that enough is enough?

-When you want to make the change from home to the office but not only this, you want to go into a managerial or leadership role, the odds can be stacked against you.
+When you want to make the change from home to the office, but not only this, you want to go into a managerial or leadership role, the odds can be stacked against you.

 Becoming a manager is not just about the lucrative paycheck, it but it’s also about making the decision that you would like more responsibility.
-It’s a way to advance your career but it’s also about ensuring you are ready for the responsibility.
+It’s a way to advance your career, but it’s also about ensuring you are ready for the responsibility.

 And when you work at home, in a potentially isolated situation, you may very well find that you suffer a few shocks to the system.
 What can you do to ensure that you get back to the office adequately, but also be ready for a leadership role?

-Testing The Waters Back In The Office
+Testing the Waters Back in the Office

-It may be unrealistic to go from remote working to a leadership role.
+It may be unrealistic to go from a remote freelancer working to a leadership role.
 After all, you are someone who had to get used to your own company and now you are asking that you lead a group of people.

 Instead, it may not be so straightforward.
-You may actually have to go back and test the waters, not just in terms of the responsibility that you will be tasked with, but also so make sure that the office fits your personality.
+You may have to go back and test the waters, not just in terms of the responsibility that you will be tasked with, but also so make sure that the office fits your personality.

 Utilizing Your Transferable Skills

 Your palate is incredibly diverse, especially in comparison to the average worker who’s looking to nab a middle manager role.
 You have to play up your transferable skills.
-In their eyes, you may not be able to display that you’ve been in charge of things but what you can highlight is how you facilitated change for yourself and learned new ways of working to improve productivity.
+In their eyes, you may not be able to display that you’ve been in charge of things, but what you can highlight is how you facilitated change for yourself and learned new ways of working to improve productivity.
 These are all components that are at the forefront of any manager’s mind.

 Going Beyond Your Job Role

-If you have, this is is a fantastic skill to highlight because you’ve had a hand in developing someone from the ground up.
+If you have, this is a fantastic skill to highlight because you’ve had a hand in developing someone from the ground up.

-Establish Your Worth Within The Business
+Establish Your Worth Within the Business

-Establishing your worth within the business is about highlighting your accomplishments and commitment to the business but you also need to provide concrete numbers to back up your claims.
+Establishing your worth within the business is about highlighting your accomplishments and commitment to the business, but you also need to provide concrete numbers to back up your claims.
 If you don’t have the opportunity to find this information out in your role you have to make yourself stand out in other ways.

 Creating work that you are proud of and feel is of note is always worth highlighting.
 Keeping a running record of your achievements will be an important factor at this juncture.

-Whether you have been a freelancer or you are looking to progress further up in your current organization, stepping up to the plate to become a manager isn’t something you should take lightly.
-We all like the idea of more responsibility but when we work remotely we may very well be at a disadvantage.
+Whether you have been a remote freelancer or you are looking to progress further up in your current organization, stepping up to the plate to become a manager isn’t something you should take lightly.
+We all like the idea of more responsibility, but when we work remotely we may very well be at a disadvantage.